joatis/control_panel/docs/specs/project/project_definition.md

 ## Summary

 A 'project' represents a body of work conducted on behalf of an organization.
+It is associated with an organization by the organization_id foreign key which references the organization.organization_id.
+A project can be identified by APIs via the project_uuid, any relations made within the database should use the project_id field.

-It is associated with an organization.
+An organization is associated with a user through the organization_project table.

 ## Properties